 #4.
 Beach Towel or Travel Towel

 Beach towels are bulky and slow to dry out.
-Pack a lightweight travel towel and save the space and weight in your travel bag.
+Pack a lightweight travel towel like the Travellite Towel XL and save the space and weight in your travel bag.

 #5.
 A Rash Guard or Wetsuit

 For warmer tropical destinations, pack a rashguard to protect yourself from sunburns and surf rash.
 For slightly more chilled waters, pack a wetsuit.